The Real Bread Campaign is part of Sustain: The alliance for better food and farming.

 Real Bread is that made without the use of processing aids or any other artificial additives.*

-* Don't forget to check the labels of ingredients you use to make sure none get into your dough that way.
+* Don't forget to check the labels of ingredients and any mixes you use to make sure none get into your dough that way.
 In particular, there are flours and mixes out there that contain ascorbic acid or added enzymes, and instant yeast usually has addtives.
 Always read the label!

 That said, without a little pinch of salt bread can be a tad bland, and you might prefer to let someone else culture the yeast, rather than do it yourself.

 So, for plain, leavened Real Bread (see below for other ingredients) that gives us at most:

 Anything else is, by definition, unnecessary.